DiddiZ/mtg-proxies/README.md

 Create a high quality printable PDF from your decklist or a list of cards you want to proxy.

+## Features

+* **High resolution prints**
+In contrast to online tools that provide this service (e.g. [MTG Press](http://www.mtgpress.net/)), this project creates the PDF file locally.
+This allows to use highest resolution Scryfall scans to create a large, high-dpi PDF file without regard for bandwidth limitations.
+For example, the generated PDF for a complete Commander decklist has a size of about 140MB.

+* **Up-to-date card scans**
+By directly utilizing the Scryfall API, all the latest sets are automatically availble as soon as they're available on Scryfall (which is usually incredibly fast).
+To not overrun Scryfall with requests, this project makes use of [Scryfall bulk data](https://scryfall.com/docs/api/bulk-data) to reduce API calls as much as possible.
+As requested by Scryfall, a small delay of 100ms is added between requests.
+However, as most work is done with a local copy of the bulk data, this is hardly noticeable.

+* **Sanity checks and recommender engine**
+`mtg-proxies` warns you if you attempt to print a low-resolution scan and is able to offer alternatives.
+The convert tool can automatically selects the best print for each card in a decklist with high accuracy, eliminating the need to manually select good prints.

 ## Usage

 1. Clone or download this repo.